franciscolopezsancho/books/dreyfuss-skill-coping.md

      Searle applies to perception the same analysis that applies to action; Seeing a flower, he starts, has two components the experience of seeing the flower and the flower [can't see how this can be possible.
 The analysis, how can he reach the flower knowledge without the experience first]

-     on 82[Seeing is like a dialog where the thing keeps offering different potentials sides and I inspect them]
+     on 82[Seeing is like a dialog where the thing keeps offering different potentials sides and I keep inspect them]

      MP would argue, against Searle, that the experience it's our experience of our openness to the world.
 Does that